 In its design Westboine might be compared to the 1960s and early 1970s buildings of Sea Ranch, California.
-That project, conceived by architect and planner, Al Boeke, is an environmentally mindful community arrayed upon 2,100 hectares on the Pacific coast.
+That project, conceived by architect and planner Al Boeke, is an environmentally mindful community arrayed upon 2,100 hectares on the Pacific coast.
 It was given a similarly rustic modern mein employing local and natural materials, simple shapes, no overhangs and attention to site by its architects Donlyn Lyndon, Charles Moore, Gerald Allen, Joseph Esherick, William Turnbull, Richard Whitaker and landscape architect Lawrence Halprin.
 IKOY’s Westboine work echoes much of this approach on a semi-urban, semi-pastoral wooded prairie suburban site.
-Here, though, rather than an exclusive resort project, this approach is employed to render humanistic, pleasant and liveable a co-operative housing development.
-(Housing co‑operatives provide not-for-profit housing for their members, controlled by members who have a vote in decisions about their housing, with no outside landlord.)
+Here, though, rather than an exclusive resort project, this approach is employed to render humanistic, pleasant and liveable a cooperative housing development.
+(Housing cooperatives provide not-for-profit housing for their members, controlled by members who have a vote in decisions about their housing, with no outside landlord.)

-Charleswood, a Winnipeg neighbourhood of approximately 26,000, is located in the city’s southwest quadrant.
+Charleswood, a Winnipeg neighbourhood of approximately 82,500, is located in the city’s southwest quadrant.
 The area is bounded to the north by the Assiniboine River, to the south by the Canadian National Railway Main Line, to the east by Assiniboine Park and Forest and to the west by Winnipeg’s Perimeter Highway.

 Since at least the 1930s Charleswood has been known as “The Suburb Beautiful,” a slogan which is proudly displayed on the sign that greets entrants to the community along the area’s main street, Roblin Boulevard.
-The motto seems to have been derived from that of neighbouring Tuxedo area, which was marketed as such by its developer Frederick Huebach’s Tuxedo Park Company Limited (later to become the South Winnipeg Company) in the 1910s.
+The slogan seems to have been derived from that of neighbouring Tuxedo area, which was marketed as such by its developer Frederick Huebach’s Tuxedo Park Company Limited (later to become the South Winnipeg Company) in the 1910s.
 Tuxedo was one of Canada’s first planned communities.
 Its catchphrase echoed the intent of its planners – including the notable Brookline, Massachusetts, Olmsted Brothers firm – to create a district both pleasant and well-organized.
 Charleswood, which was to develop in a less controlled fashion, nevertheless suits the name: a treed locale spread across the pleasant land south of the Assiniboine River.

 By and large the homes built during the early post-war period were fairly standard examples of North American residential design.
 By the 1960s more daring architecture appeared, including some modernist homes concentrated on river-adjacent sites near or on Roblin Boulevard.
 Another daring design was that of the Charleswood Motor Hotel, completed in 1962, nearly fully wrapped by an abstract relief mural by British-Canadian artist Jim Willer.
-During the booming 1960s that Charleswood also received a new civic centre, located at 5006 Roblin Boulevard: a modernist complex featuring a heavier two-storey block and a protruding, glazed, entry wing.
-This project was located adjacent to the former civic offices which were soon converted into a library, which continues to serve as such.
-It was only seven years after constructing the new municipal hall and offices that Charleswood would be incorporated into the new Unicity-era City of Winnipeg, 58 years after first incorporating as a municipality.
+During the booming 1960s Charleswood also received a new civic centre, located at 5006 Roblin Boulevard: a modernist complex featuring a heavier two-storey block and a protruding, glazed, entry wing.
+This project was located adjacent to the former civic office, which was soon converted into a library, and continues to serve as such.
+It was only seven years after constructing the new municipal hall and offices that Charleswood was incorporated into the new Unicity-era City of Winnipeg, 58 years after incorporating as a municipality.